-- 1. The processing of cross-border wire transfers frequently involves several financial institutions.
+- 1. The processing of cross-border wire transfers1 frequently involves several financial institutions.
 In addition to the originator's bank and the beneficiary's bank, additional banks are often involved.
-This paper examines the circumstances where one or more of these intermediary banks is located in a jurisdiction other than the jurisdictions where the bank of the originator and the bank of the beneficiary are located.
-It describes the supervisory expectations, pursuant to the current initiatives supported by the Basel Committee to enhance transparency in payment messages, about information that must be included in payment messages related to cover payments, the various mechanisms that must be used to ensure that complete and accurate information has been included in such messages, and the use that should be made of the information for AML/CFT purposes. - 2.
-Cover payments are used by a bank to facilitate funds transfers on behalf of a customer to a beneficiary in another country.
-They typically involve both (i) a transaction in a
+This paper examines the circumstances where one or more of these cover intermediary banks2 is located in a jurisdiction other than the jurisdictions where the bank of the originator and the bank of the beneficiary are located.
+It describes the supervisory expectations, pursuant to the current initiatives supported by the Basel Committee to enhance transparency in payment messages, about information that must be included in payment messages related to cover payments, the various mechanisms that must be used to ensure that complete and accurate information has been included in such messages, the different roles of parties involved in these mechanisms and the use that should be made of the information for AML/CFT purposes. - 2.
+Cover payments are used by a bank to facilitate funds transfers on behalf of a customer to a beneficiary, most often in another country, but also in the same country when a foreign currency is used.
+They typically involve both (i) a transaction in a currency other than that of the country in which the originator's or beneficiary's bank is domiciled, and (ii) the originator's and beneficiary's banks not having a relationship with each other that allows them to settle with each other directly.
+In this circumstance, the originator's bank may directly instruct the beneficiary's bank to effect the payment and advise that transmission of funds to "cover" the interbank obligation created by the payment order has been arranged through a separate channel.
+Settlement is often accomplished through the originator bank's correspondent in the country where the national currency is the currency of the payment.
+If the originator bank's correspondent has a relationship with the beneficiary's bank, it can settle the payment itself; otherwise, settlement generally takes place through an additional intermediary bank that has a relationship with the beneficiary's bank.
+In current practice, the beneficiary can have his account credited by its own bank before interbank settlement is completed, especially when there is a robust commercial relationship. - 3.
+This cover payment mechanism, where the cover intermediary banks do not necessarily see all the information sent to the beneficiary bank, is distinct from the direct sequential chain of payment envisaged in the FATF Special Recommendation VII on wire transfers, where the information sent to the beneficiary banks goes through the various intermediaries (see graph hereunder).
+Its most frequent use is to avoid the delays associated with differences in time zones between the originator's bank and the beneficiary's bank and to reduce costs of commercial transactions.